Allan122/.UPNCR/README.md

  - Indian Historians
  - New Historians

- - British Historians - **AL Basham** wrote the book Wonder that was India(1951) in which he provided a sympathetic survey of various facets of ancient indian culture and civilisation free from the prejudices that plagued the writings of VS Smith or other british writers.
+ - **British Historians** - **AL Basham** wrote the book **Wonder that was India(1951)** in which he provided a sympathetic survey of various facets of ancient Indian culture and civilisation free from the prejudices that plagued the writings of VS Smith or other British writers.
 His books marks from a great shift from political to non-political history.

- - Indian Historians -
+ - **Indian Historians** - **DD Kosambi** followed the same in his book an **Introduction to the Study of Indian History(1957)**.
+He followed the materialistic interpretation of history which was **derived from the writings of Karl Marx**.
+He showed the stages of social and economic development in terms of tribal and class processes.

+ - **New Historians(Subaltern Historians)** - They put greater stress on social, economic and cultural processes and try to relate them to political development.
+However few writers magnify the role of religion and believe that everything good and great originated in the country.

+**Subaltern historians** are scholars who focus on the history of marginalized and oppressed groups, those who have typically been excluded from dominant historical narratives.
+They aim to tell the stories and perspectives of these groups, such as peasants, workers, women, and indigenous people, rather than focusing on the elite or powerful figures.

+### Key Points:
+1. **Focus on Marginalized Groups**: They study the history of people who have been ignored or sidelined in traditional historical accounts.
+2. **Challenge Dominant Narratives**: They question and critique the mainstream historical perspectives that often reflect the views of the powerful and privileged.
+3. **Use of Diverse Sources**: They use oral histories, folklore, and other non-traditional sources to uncover the experiences and voices of the subaltern groups.
+4. **Interdisciplinary Approach**: They incorporate insights from sociology, anthropology, and other fields to provide a more complete picture of history.

+Subaltern historians aim to give a voice to those who have been historically voiceless, ensuring a more inclusive and accurate portrayal of the past.

+**It is therefore essential to make a balanced and objective view of ancient India.**